This story was updated on Oct. 25, 2023. An earlier version was first published on Oct. 4, 2021.

 Princeton’s endowment is the financial foundation that underpins the University’s teaching and research mission.
 From transformative financial aid to groundbreaking faculty research to the day-to-day operation and maintenance of the campus, the endowment is essential to Princeton’s today, tomorrow and future.

-“Our endowment supplies more than half of Princeton’s operating revenue every year, providing vital support for our teaching and research while also ensuring that Princeton is and remains affordable for students from all socioeconomic backgrounds,” President Christopher L. Eisgruber said.
+“Our endowment supplies more than half of Princeton’s operating revenue every year, providing vital support for our teaching and research while also ensuring that Princeton is and remains affordable for students from all socioeconomic backgrounds,” President Christopher L. Eisgruber said in a 2021 interview.
+As of fiscal year 2023, the earnings from the endowment provide about two-thirds of the University’s net annual operating revenues.

 Dispelling myths and misunderstandings about the endowment